dincbasar/wca-carmodel/INIT_README.md

 # Undergraduate Researcher Guide

 Welcome to Satyalab.
-This document is designed to facilitate your process of adapting and start working on the important stuff as quickly as possible.
-We will first give quick definitions to describe the environment, then give the helpful bits.
+This document is designed to facilitate your process of adapting to the environment, so you can start working on the important stuff as quickly as possible.
+We will first give quick definitions that are useful to know, then give the helpful bits about the timeline.

 ## Definitions